 PhD supervisory committees consist of five faculty members, the majority of whom must be tenure-line faculty in the Department of Linguistics.
-One member of the supervisory committee must be from another department within the University of Utah.
+One member of the supervisory committee must be from another department.
 All Supervisory Committees Request forms must be submitted to the Graduate School by the Graduate Advisor in the Department of Linguistics.
-The "Request of a Supervisory Committee" form must include copies of the CVs for all committee members who do not hold appointments at the University of Utah; failure to include this will result in a delay in securing approval.
-In the case of a five-person committee, three of the members must be tenure-line faculty in the Department of Linguistics; if a student has more than five supervisory committee members, the required number of tenure-line faculty from the Department of Linguistics will increase.
+In the case of a five-person committee, three of the members must be tenureline faculty in the Department of Linguistics; if a student has more than five supervisory committee members, the required number of tenure-line faculty from the Department of Linguistics will increase.
 See Section 8.4 for a list of tenure-line faculty in the Department of Linguistics.
 Students who wish to request exceptions should contact the Graduate Advisor.